dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  PairStat

    PAIR_STAT_OUTPUT_TEMPLATE
-     Sets the subdirectories below :term:`PAIR_STAT_OUTPUT_DIR` using a template to allow run time information.
+     Sets the subdirectories and output file name base below :term:`PAIR_STAT_OUTPUT_DIR` using a template to allow run time information.

      | *Used by:*  PairStat